 After filling out the quote info, you’ll get the option to select between a few different plan types:

 Predictably, the highest monthly premium plan covers the most, with tons of extras like spay or neuter cost, Rx diets, dental disease, and behaviorial treatments.

-However, Nationwide also offers the option for a more basic and affordable plan, as well as a mid-range plan that covers the essential plus vaccinations, wellness exams, bloodwork, etc.
+However, Nationwide also offers the option for a more basic and affordable plan, as well as a mid-range plan that covers the essentials plus vaccinations, wellness exams, bloodwork, etc.

-Before you finalize you’re plan, you’ll also have to answer other questions such as:
+Before you finalize your plan, you’ll also have to answer other questions, such as: